vighneshmani/ML101/README.md

 ## TWEEPY

 Tweepy is a Python library for accessing the Twitter API.
 It is great for simple automation and creating twitter bots.
-Tweepy has many features.
+Tweepy has many features like:

-In this tutorial we will be covering:

 * Get tweets from our timeline.
 * Creating and deleting Tweets.